-The largest office building outside of London and a 100 bedroomed hotel nearly didn’t make it out of the ground.
+The largest office building outside of London along with an 100 bed hotel nearly didn’t make it out of the ground.

-It came to light very late on in the design process, that Severn Trent Water had two main sewers running through the site.
-The exact whereabouts was unknown but they were thought to be deep.
+It came to light very late on in the design process.
+Severn Trent Water had two main sewers running through the site and the exact whereabouts was unknown but they were thought to be deep.

 Using a combination of techniques, a SUMO survey found them exactly “Nerves were on edge... the development was saved!”